-NFL Combine Sunday notes: Fast DL class should help Seattle, UW’s Burr-Kirven shines in workouts, and Seahawks hold another staring contest?
+NFL Combine Sunday notes: Fast DL class should help Seahawks and UW’s Ben Burr-Kirven shines in workouts

 - Hardwood Classic Live: Scores, updates and more from Washington state basketball tournament

-That’s all good news for the Seahawks, who have needs for a pass rusher even if they re-sign Frank Clark over the next week or so, or at the least slap him with a Franchise Tag, assuring that he’s in the fold for 2019 — it’s thought the Seahawks want to avoid the tag and are working to try to get a deal done soon with the tag deadline coming up in Tuesday.
+That’s all good news for the Seahawks, who have needs for a pass rusher even if they re-sign Frank Clark over the next week or so, or at the least slap him with a Franchise Tag, assuring that he’s in the fold for 2019 — it’s thought the Seahawks want to avoid the tag and are working to try to get a deal done soon with the tag deadline coming up on Tuesday.

 Seattle has the 21st pick in the first round, but also just four picks overall, which has led to speculation that the Seahawks will trade down to acquire later picks, speculation general manager John Schneider didn’t squelch when he said last week that he hoped the team wouldn’t have just four picks in the draft.

-The depth of the defensive line could help Seattle in two ways in that regard — make their 21st pick that much more enticing for another team to want to come up and get it if a certain linemen is still on the board that someone else wants; and also mean that if Seattle wants a lineman it could trade that pick and still get the kind of player it wants a little later.
+The depth of the defensive line class could help Seattle in two ways in that regard — make their 21st pick that much more enticing for another team to want to come up and get it if a certain linemen is still on the board that someone else wants; and also mean that if Seattle wants a lineman it could trade that pick and still get the kind of player it wants a little later.

 Sweat is a player a few mock drafts have had ticketed to Seattle, but his 40 time here may elevate him even higher than the second half of the first round.

 Not that it was all positive on the DL/edge rusher front.
-Florida’s Jachai Polite, a player that more than a few have mocked to the Seahawks (including ESPN’s Mel Kiper Jr.) had a bad day, running a 4.84 in the 40 that he said was due to a sore hamstring, and then pulling out of later drills, leading USA Today’s For The Win to write that he might have had “the worst NFL Combine of all time.”
+Florida’s Jachai Polite, a player that more than a few have mocked to the Seahawks (including ESPN’s Mel Kiper Jr.) had a bad day, running a 4.84 in the 40 that he said was due to a sore hamstring, and then pulling out of later drills, which combined with what were said to be bad interviews with teams lead USA Today’s For The Win to write that Polite might have had “the worst NFL Combine of all time.”

 Regardless, the overall takeaway of the Combine is that the Seahawks should have plenty of options to add to the defensive line and to the defense in general — after watching Sunday’s workouts, NFL Network draft analyst Daniel Jeremiah stated again he could see as many as 21 defensive players selected among the 32 first-round picks.